 Can I create an email as part of a campaign and send it using WP Offload SES?

 WP Offload SES currently sends all WordPress transactional emails using the native wp_mail() function.
 It doesn’t have any functionality for creating email subscriber lists and sending out campaigns and/or newsletters.
 Want to send email campaigns?
 We’ve tested WP Offload SES with Icegram and The Newsletter Plugin to make sure they work well together.
+We also reviewed some popular email newsletter solutions for WordPress and how they stack up against Mailchimp and Drip.

 Can I view a specific email sent with WP Offload SES?